 Indicator Key metric Summary of current state Priorities for action P.W.W.1.
 Population change No. and percentages of people in 25-49 age group Although Bracknell Forest has a slightly younger age profile than the comparators, this is forecast to change over the lifetime of the Economic Strategy and there may be a shortage of workers.
-Work with nearby areas to monitor population changes and address any shortages arising e.g. through encouraging returners.
+Work with nearby local authority areas to monitor population changes and address any shortages arising e.g. through encouraging returners.
 P.W.W.2.
 Qualifications and skills Percentage of WAP qualified at NVQ4+ and NVQ3+ The skills of the Working Age Population are of particular concern in Bracknell Forest.
-They are not significantly lower at NVQL4+ and NVQL3+ than the comparator areas, but they seem to be declining further.
+They are significantly lower at NVQL4+ and NVQL3+ than the comparator areas, and seem to be declining further.
 Bracknell Forest is in danger of becoming a low skills, low value economy if this is not addressed urgently.
 Work with employers, particularly large employers, the ESDP and education providers, to upgrade skills through apprenticeships, traineeships and other schemes.
 Work with SMEs to increase demand for higher level skills e.g. through management and leadership.
 P.W.W.3.
 Employment & employment structure No.s and percentage in employment Bracknell Forest has seen a larger loss of jobs than the comparator areas over the recent period and is showing less labour market resilience.
 Monitor employment and work with large employers to minimise losses if possible.
 No.s and percentage in employment in knowledge economy and high skills specialisms Bracknell Forest leads on knowledge economy employment at the main comparator level but is losing out to fast growth Reading and Wokingham at local level.
 ICT job losses are of particular concern.
-There are signs of other specialisms e.g. Film & TV, medical devices, scientific R&D but may not be embedded in the area.
+There are signs of other specialisms e.g. Film & TV, medical devices, scientific R&D but these may not be embedded in the area.
 Monitor employment in knowledge economy and knowledge economy sub sectors, work with large employers and SMEs to understand skills need and provide more business support to prevent further losses and embed nascent clusters. (see business competitiveness) P.W.W.4.
 Occupational structure No.s and percentage employed by occupational group 18% of Bracknell Forest residents work in the lowest occupational groups and are more likely to be in low paid and insecure employment.
 This is likely to be linked to low educational attainment and low skills.
-See above on skills.
+Bracknell Forest performs well on skilled trades.
+Work with employers and trade bodies to ensure trades have up to date skills and promote apprenticeships.
+Work with the Employment Forum to ensure all are supported e.g. through supported internships to assist younger people and adults with pathways to work.
 P.W.W.5.Earnings Percentage difference between resident and workplace wages Despite recent rapid growth, residents' earnings remain significantly below workplace wages, indicating that not all Bracknell Forest residents are able to access local well paid employment and that higher skilled workers are commuting in from elsewhere to better paid jobs.
 This is also likely to be linked to educational attainment and skills.
 Encourage local employers to recruit locally and upskill.
 P.W.W.6.
-Wealth, health and wellbeing Basket of measures including, Gross Disposable Household Income (GDHI) employment rate, life expectancy, well-being Bracknell Forest residents are less wealthy than in the local comparators, so although housing is relatively more affordable, they may not be better off as a result.
+Wealth, health and wellbeing Basket of measures including, Gross Disposable Household Income (GDHI) employment rate Bracknell Forest residents are less wealthy than in the local comparators, so although housing is relatively more affordable, they may not be better off as a result.
 Employment, historically high, has proved less resilient.
 Health is good but anxiety levels are higher than in other areas.
 Monitor the basket of measures and evaluate success of Economic Strategy and other relevant policies in ensuring all are benefiting.